ctolnik/Proxy-Mail/README.md

 3. **TLS Errors**:
    - Verify `use_tls` settings match provider requirements
    - Check port numbers (993/995 for TLS, 143/110 for plain)
+   - Ensure upstream server supports the configured protocol (POP3 or IMAP)

+4. **Protocol Issues**:
+   - If POP3 connection fails, check if IMAP is configured as fallback
+   - For Gmail: POP3 may be disabled, use IMAP-only configuration
+   - Check logs for "POP3->IMAP translation" messages

 ### Advanced Logging Options